walubeisack/FinalProject/README.md

 ![image](https://github.com/walubeisack/FinalProject/assets/165956747/bc52d797-c058-40bb-a208-84a75ac11fac)

 A final project database 'FoodSecurity' was created using pgadmin.
-All the sql queries and analysis will be stored on this database.
+All the tables used for analysis will be stored on this database.

 ### 2.2 Data layers